sftcd/openssl/esnistuff/design.md

 			/wEvuMKuACQAHQAgepo8PLvXxcAjcN4T3dQDxANhwPjVbNHqEEE3lbjDrjoAAhMBAQQAAAAAW/qOwAAAAABcAnfAAAA=

-## Design Notes
+## Design/Implementation Notes

 - Our implementation so far is just a client-side proof-of-concept.
-- There is no server-side code at all (other than a couple of stubs).
+There is no server-side code at all (other than a couple of stubs).
 - We don't do any DNS queries from within the OpenSSL library.
 We just take the required inputs and run the protocol.
-- Our code is designed to enable us to evolve the code as the standardisation process continues, so many intermediate cryptographic values are stored in the ``SSL_ESNI`` structure that allow us to more easily figure out interop issues, which has been useful esp. vs. the NSS implementation.
+- We want to be relatively easily able to evolve the code as the standardisation process continues, so many intermediate cryptographic values are stored in the ``SSL_ESNI`` structure that should allow us to more easily figure out interop issues, which has been useful esp. vs. the [NSS ESNI implementation](https://hg.mozilla.org/projects/nss/file/tip/lib/ssl/tls13esni.c).
 As the spec matures, a lot of those values won't be needed, and some of the related code wouldn't be part of a release.
 (Such code will be protected via  ``#ifdef ESNI_CRYPTO_INTEROP`` macros - that's not